stoplightio/docs/articles/enterprise/components/hub-builder-overview.md

 #### Installing the Hub Builder Package

 Once the repository is configured properly, you can install the Hub Builder component using the command:

 ```bash
 sudo yum install stoplight-hub-builder -y
 ```

-### Docker Installation
+### Docker

-To install the API component with Docker, run the command below:
+To install the Hub Builder component with Docker, run the command below:

 ```bash
 docker pull quay.io/stoplight/hub-builder
 ```

-> Note, if you have not already authenticated with the Stoplight container registry, you will be prompted for credentials
+> Note, if you have not already authenticated with the Stoplight container
+> registry, you will be prompted for credentials

+## Configuration

+The Hub Builder component is an ad-hoc processing job, and does not have any required configuration that is not provided by the parent process (typically Tasker).

-## Configuring and Running
+## Running

-### Package-based Installations
+## RPM Package

 The Hub Builder component is an ad-hoc processing job, and does not have an associated service.
 The Tasker component is responsible for running and managing the Hub Builder jobs.

 To ensure Tasker is able to run the Hub Builder package correctly, be sure to set Tasker to `shell` mode in the Tasker configuration.

-### Docker Installations
+### Docker

 The Hub Builder component is an ad-hoc processing job, and does not have an associated service.
-The Tasker component is responsible for running and managing the Hub Builder jobs.
+The Tasker component is responsible for running and managing the Hub Builder container.

-To ensure Tasker is able to run the Hub Builder container correctly, be sure to set Tasker to `docker` mode in the Tasker configuration.